Mitigating dimensionality effects with robust graph constructions for testing: Numerical studies

 In each scenario, we set $m=n=100$ and $d = 50, 500, 1000$.
 The estimated powers computed from 1000 repetitions are plotted in Figure \ref{two_sample_sim}.
-Firstly, we observe that the empirical sizes of the GET on the $5$-RNNG are well controlled across different scenarios (at $\delta=0$ in Secenario 1, 3 and 4).
-In Scenario 1 and 2, although the power of the new test is marginally inferior to the BD's power, which demonstrates the maximum power in these scenarios, it excels in Scenario 3 and 4 and has a significant improvement over BD in scenario 4.
-Moreover, the new test consistently surpasses the GET on $5$-MST and the GET on $\sqrt{N}$-MST across all scenarios.
-This result underpins the advantages of employing $K$-RNNG, considering the tests only differ in their graph structures.
+First, we observe that the empirical sizes of GET on the robust $5$-NNG are well controlled across all scenarios (at $\delta=0$ in Scenarios 1, 3 and 4).
+In Scenario 1, although the power of the new test is slightly lower than that of BD and gKernel, which exhibit the highest power in this setting, it clearly outperform them in Scenarios 2, 3 and 4, showing particularly notable improvements in Scenarios 2 and 4.
+Moreover, the new test consistently outperforms GET on the standard $5$-MST and GET on the standard $\sqrt{N}$-MST across all scenarios.
+These results highlight the advantages of using the robust $K$-NNG in practice.